December 14, 2019

 Why the Calendar Could Be Quickly Integrated into the Existing System

-The Holocene Calendar could actually be implemented quite easily since future dates require only minimal changes—you simply add a “1” at the front.
+The Holocene Calendar could actually be implemented quite easily since future dates require only minimal changes.
+You simply add a "1" at the front.
 Additionally, it is scientifically and culturally neutral, as it doesn't rely on religious or cultural traditions.
-The biggest advantage, in my opinion, would be the chronologically ascending timeline, which would be especially practical for calculations into the past—there’s no need to add back to a positive when dealing with “before Christ.”
+The biggest advantage, in my opinion, would be the chronologically ascending timeline, which would be especially practical for calculations into the past.
+There’s no need to add back to a positive when dealing with "before Christ."

 Related Tool